qadrisyedd/qadrisyedd/README.md

 # About Me

-Hi, I'm Syed Qadri, a passionate student programmer with a passionate interest in computer science and software development.
+Hi, I'm Syed Qadri, a passionate student programmer with a strong interest in computer science and software development.
 I enjoy coding and continually strive to expand my knowledge.

 ## Skills and Experience